Firewall nftables settings (firewall.toml)

 drop - block silently

-reject - blocking with feedback
+reject - lock with feedback

 Examples